whamcloud/Online-Help/docs/Install_Guide/guide.md

 https://<command_center_server_IP_address>/
 ```

-    **Note**: If the IP address of the server has an associated FQDN, you can connect to the Intel® Manager for Lustre\* GUI user interface using:
+    **Note**: If the IP address of the server has an associated FQDN, you can connect to the Manager for Lustre\* GUI user interface using:

 ```
     https://<command_center_server_fqdn>/